AmonsMon/AmonsMon.github.io/_pages/about.md

 * Research issues of personal interest:
 1. Braess's Paradox phenomenon: Will Braess's Paradox phenomenon occur when the power system is networked?
 2. Coupled power flow optimization: How to solve the optimization problem with PDE constraints of gas network?
 3. DC power flow control: Under what conditions can positive stability still be guaranteed after rank-one disturbance of the positive stability matrix?

-Welcome like-minded students to join the exchange!
+Like-minded students are welcome!

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).